LLNL/popclass/JOSS/paper.md

 from $\mathcal{G}$. $p(\text{class}_L | \mathcal{G})$ is the prior probability that a event belongs to each class before any data is seen, which is just set by relative number of expected events predicted by the Galactic model $\mathcal{G}$.

-# Figures

 ![Left: posterior distribution of an event in log10(timescale)-log10(parallax) space, overlaid on 'star', 'white dwarf', 'neutron star' and 'black hole' contours.
 Right: bars showing probabilities of that event belonging to each of the lens populations.](lens_class.png)

-Example of popclass classifying a microlensing event with a given posterior distribution in $\log_{10} t_{\rm E}$ - $\log_{10} \pi_{\rm E}$ space.
-Left: solid contours represent the KDE of the simulated lens populations used to classify the event, while shaded contours represent an inferred event posterior distribution.
-Right: output lens classification from popclass, which is calculated by combining the inference data with the simulation.

 # Acknowledgements